JAAR91/twitter/README.md

 ### TWITTER

 This project is a clone of Twitter with the design of [Gregoire Vella](https://www.behance.net/gallery/14286087/Twitter-Redesign-of-UI-details).
+All made with ruby on rails.

 <img src="lib/assets/homes.png">